-In Texas, multiplying decimals with products to the hundredths was added to the 5th grade curriculum last year, and today I tackled it with some of our 5th graders.
+In Texas, multiplying decimals with products to the hundredths was added to the 5th grade curriculum with the last standards revision, and today I tackled it with some of our 5th graders.
 Shifting from multiplying whole numbers to multiplying decimals is a huge shift, so that means that the learning needs to be concrete.

 This post contains affiliate links, which simply means that when you use my link and purchase a product, I receive a small commission.
 There is no additional cost to you, and I only link to books and products that I personally use and recommend.